ppant/ppant.github.io/index.markdown

 ## About Me

 Welcome!
-My name is **Pradeep Pant (प्रदीप पन्त)**, a proud native of the majestic lower Himalaya (हिमालय).
+My name is **Pradeep Pant (प्रदीप पन्त)**, a proud native of the majestic lower Himalayas (हिमालय) region.
 I began this blog in the autumn of 2007 to chronicle my journey and share thoughts on the ever-evolving world of technology.
-Over the years, it has become a space where I explore ideas, document experiences, and share knowledge with fellow enthusiasts.
+Over the years, it has grown into a space where I explore ideas, document experiences, and share learnings from both professional and personal pursuits.

-By profession, I am a **Software Architect and AI/ML practitioner** with over **20 years of experience** in building enterprise software solutions.
-I am passionate about solving complex problems and believe that programming is a powerful tool capable of turning imagination into reality at astonishing speed.
-My expertise spans **Programming, Machine Learning, Generative AI, and Software Design & Architecture**, and I am dedicated to continuous learning and exploration.
-Currently, I work as an **AI/ML & Generative AI Architect at LTIMindtree**, while pursuing a **PhD in Process Mining and Machine Learning at IIIT Allahabad**.
-My work includes designing scalable solutions, mentoring teams, contributing to open-source projects, and publishing research that bridges industry and academia.
-When I’m not coding or analysing algorithms, you’ll usually find me running ultramarathons, exploring nature, or sharing knowledge through my blog.
+I am a **Software Architect and AI/ML practitioner** with a deep interest in building systems that solve real-world problems.
+I enjoy working at the intersection of **software engineering, machine learning, and research**, and I believe programming is a powerful medium for turning ideas into reality.
+Curiosity, continuous learning, and thoughtful problem-solving shape how I approach my work.

+Alongside my professional interests, I am deeply passionate about **trail running and endurance sports**, and I actively participate in and organise community-driven initiatives.
+When I’m not working with code or research, you’ll usually find me running in the hills, exploring nature, or writing about my experiences here.

 ---